keep-on-rolling/keep-on-rolling.github.io/about.md

 As if that weren't enough, I'm also a lecturer at the [TEKO Swiss Technical College](https://www.teko.ch/de).
 There I teach web engineering to students and supervise diploma theses.

-In my spare time I am an enthusiastic cyclist and like not only short trips but also long journeys.
-Very long journeys.
-Even several thousand kilometres...
+In my spare time I am an enthusiastic cyclist and I mainly go on day trips, but also on longer bike trips from several days over several weeks to several months.
+I love my bike!